Florida Balm

 Blowing Rocks Mangrove Trail to beach

-You’ll park then enter a small trail.
-And there’s a little sign so you won’t miss the little entryway, don’t worry.
-Just inside there’s a wooden boardwalk area in front with a small wooden building.
+You’ll park, then enter a small trail marked by a little sign (blink and you’ll miss it!).
+Just inside, there’s a wooden boardwalk area in front with a small wooden building.
 Stop here to get information on high tide, low tide, some safety tips and tour info.

 You’ll pay a small fee to enter.
-If there’s no one at the window collecting fees, make sure to stick your donation in the green tube.
-Don’t be cheap, help to preserve this hidden Florida gem!
-[Yes, we watched as people looked right at it and walked by without even thinking of donating.
-Come on people, help preserve this beach and keep it clean and protected for our next generations!]
+If there’s no one at the window collecting fees, make sure to stick your donation in the green tube… help to preserve this hidden Florida gem!

 Blowing Rocks Preserve umbrellas to the left